 - breaches of procedures or policies at the charity which have put people who come into contact with it through its work at significant risk of harm, including failure to carry out relevant vetting checks which would have identified that a person is disqualified in law from holding their position within the charity.
 This might be, for example, because they are disqualified under safeguarding legislation from working with children and/or adults at risk

-The above may include incidents in the workplace that have resulted in or risk significant harm to trustees, staff or volunteers.
+The above may include incidents in the workplace that have resulted in or risk significant harm to trustees, staff, volunteers or other stakeholders.
 This does not mean that the Commission expects charities to report every internal staffing incident – charities need to make a judgement call about which incidents either individually, or as a collection, are serious in the context of the charity.

 However, a report should always be made where the level of harm to the victims and/or the likely damage to the reputation of or public trust in the charity is particularly high (for example, sexual misconduct by the charity’s Chief Executive or another person in a senior position or position of specific responsibility, such as the head of safeguarding).
 The Commission would also expect to receive a report if the number and nature of staffing incidents indicate there are widespread or systematic issues connected to sexual harassment, abuse and/or other misconduct in a charity.